 Choosing the right wedding venue is one of the first big decisions you will make while planning your wedding.
 The venue you choose will set the tone for your special day and allow all your visions to come to life.
 There are so many options to choose from, so where should a couple start?
 First, you need to make sure your venue meets your needs and budget, which is why choosing to make a wedding venue checklist is essential.
-Whether your goal is to find an outdoor wedding venue, or a barn and farm wedding venue in an area like Caledon, Ontario, we can help you make your vision a reality.
+Whether your goal is to find an outdoor wedding venue, or a farm wedding venue in an area like Caledon, Ontario, we can help you make your vision a reality.
 Check out our wedding venue selection checklist below!

 Checklist for Choosing a Wedding Venue